stackblitz/webcontainer-docs/docs/api.md

 ### ▸ `init`

 Intialize the authentication for use in WebContainer.
-This method should be call as soon as possible as part of the loading of your page.
-For example at the top of a module that gets loaded as soon as the page load.
+This method should be called as soon as possible as part of the loading phase of your page.
+For example at the top of a module that gets loaded as soon as the page loads.
 This is important for multiple reasons:

  * If you do client side routing, and the OAuth flow is happening, then query parameters might be populated with values related to the OAuth flow.
 The `init` function removes them after they've been consumed.